sirkhancision/dotfiles/README.md

 **.zprofile:** ZSH's profile of commannds to be executed when logged in, user-wide.

-**.zshrc:** ZSH's main file with general configurations and aliases.
+**.zshrc:** ZSH's main file with configurations, aliases and functions.